 Kathryn Kelly graduated from Limerick School of Art and Design in 2009 with an Honours degree in Fashion Design.
 She currently lives and works in Cork, Ireland and holds a studio at Sample-Studios Centre for Contemporary Arts, in Cork City.
 Her creative practice at present is predominantly in the field of visual art, working with mixed media print and collage, sculpture, installation, text and lens-based work.
 Recent exhibits include; ‘Thresholds; The adjacent possible’, 2018 The Tapestry, Liverpool, UK.
 ‘Darker-half’, 2017 a collaborative exhibition/event with Dave Noonan at Filter, Cork Ireland.
 ‘Adrift with Uncertainty’ 2017 at the Courthouse Gallery, Clare, Ireland.
 ‘Whispered Beginnings’, Cork Photo Fest 2016, Cork Ireland.
 ‘Void Manifested’ 2016, an Installation at Kfest Art & Music Festival, Kerry, Ireland.

-My creative practice works consciously and subconsciously to explore and reveal ongoing and re-occurring themes such as mental and bodily sensation, trauma, distortion, death, the surreal, the soul and the ‘shadow self’.
-Themes can all act as a conscious starting place when going about the process of making art work and alternatively themes may emerge subconsciously from the act of creating the assembled work itself.
+My creative practise incorporates a variety of techniques ranging over a diverse array of media.
+It works consciously and subconsciously to explore and reveal ongoing and re-occurring themes such as mental and bodily sensation, trauma, fragmentation, death, transience, transformation, the surreal, the soul and the ‘shadow self’.
+The tension of opposites is a theme explored throughout my work, responding to ideas of perception and reality, structure and fluidity, destruction and repair.
+Working methods presently combine mixed media print and collage, text, sculpture, installation and lens-based media.
 The creation of something new from the fragments of that which has been broken is a significant objective of the work and forms the basis of my visual compositions.
-The works function primarily as sites of division and dislocation between the internal state and the outer world.